Ku Klux Klan: Europe

-Some dozens of people rioted in Hennala, Finland in September 2015 and threw rocks and fireworks at refugees and the Red Cross staff working in the Hennala refugee center.
-The riot attracted national attention due to Ku Klux Klan imagery used in the riot.
-Then Finance Minister Alexander Stubb condemned the riot, saying people clad in Ku Klux Klan robes with a Finnish flag is a "travesty".
+In September 2015, several dozen people rioted in Hennala, Finland, throwing rocks and fireworks at refugees and Red Cross staff working at a refugee center.
+The incident attracted national attention because some participants used Ku Klux Klan imagery.
+Then-Finance Minister Alexander Stubb condemned the riot, describing the sight of people in Klan robes carrying a Finnish flag as a "travesty".